Prunus persica 'Nucipersica'

 A fine yet fickle fruit tree, bearing sweet, smooth red nectarines in mid summer; quite ornamental, with showy pink and white flowers in spring; a low, spreading habit; susceptible to late spring freezes and disease, needs full sun and well-drained soil

-Suncoast Nectarine is a small tree that is commonly grown for its edible qualities.
+Suncoast Nectarine is a small tree that is typically grown for its edible qualities.
 It produces red round fruit (technically 'drupes') with buttery yellow variegation and yellow flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: